Working as a Licensed Practical Nurse (LPN)

 • Pediatrics – This area of nursing care specializes in sick patients ages newbornpediatric nurse to age 18.

-• Labor and Delivery - Nursing in this specialization cares for pregnant woman just prior to delivery of a baby, during the delivery, after delivery, and care of the well newborn.
+• Labor and Delivery - Nursing in this specialization involves caring for pregnant women just before, during, and after the delivery of a baby, as well as caring for the newborn.

 • Neonatal – Neonatal unit nurses care for sick newborns and premature infants just after delivery.

-• Oncology – Patient needing an oncology nurse usually have one of the many forms of cancer.
+• Oncology – Patients needing an oncology nurse usually have one of the many forms of cancer.
 Oncology nurses administer chemotherapy, help treat pain and nausea, and assist with procedures.

-• Neuro ICU – The nurse in Neuro ICU cares for patients after brain surgery or severe head injury.
-They specialize in neurological assessment of patients and know how to monitor the patient for improvement or deterioration.
+• Neuro ICU – The nurse in Neuro ICU cares for patients after brain surgery or severe head injuries.
+They specialize in the neurological assessment of patients and know how to monitor the patient for improvement or deterioration.

-• Trauma ICU – The Trauma ICU nurse cares for patients after an accident of some type.
-This can be a car accident, motorcycle accident, building collapse – anytime there are multiple systems involved with injury.
+• Trauma ICU - The Trauma ICU nurse cares for patients after an accident of some type.
+This can be a car accident, motorcycle accident, or building collapse—anytime multiple systems are involved with injury.

-• Burn Unit – When a patient is burned over a large percentage of the body, nurses specialized in dressing changes, pain management, and monitoring for sepsis – all while working in a team over a period of time as patient healing occurs.
+• Burn Unit – When a patient is burned over a large percentage of the body, burn nurses are trained in dressing changes, pain management, and monitoring for sepsis – all while working in a team over a period of time as patient healing occurs.

-• Emergency Room – The emergency room nurse cares for patients that are suddenly unstable from an illness just after an accident.
+• Emergency Room – The emergency room nurse cares for patients suddenly unstable from an illness just after an accident.
 Patients are quickly stabilized and then transferred to an ICU.

-• Rehabilitation Nurse – Rehabilitation nursing involves working with physical, occupational, and speech therapists to help the patient gain back skills that were lost due to illness or injury.
+• Rehabilitation Nurse – Rehabilitation nursing involves working with physical, occupational, and speech therapists to help the patient regain skills lost due to illness or injury.

-• Gerontology Nurse – Nurses that specialize in gerontology care for the unique needs of elderly patients.
+• Gerontology Nurse – Nurses specializing in gerontology care for the unique needs of elderly patients.

-See what BSN careers are available provided you continue to further your nursing education.
+See what BSN careers are available if you continue furthering your nursing education.
 Find a practical nursing job now!

 Finding Your LPN Job